Hello (Pop Smoke song): Composition and reception

 According to Mitch Findlay of HotNewHipHop, the production of "Hello" consists of an "oppressive drumline, juxtaposed beautifully over an emotional blend of piano and string".
-Pop Smoke references basketball player Manu Ginóbili, who played for the San Antonio Spurs, in the songs lyrics rapping: "I like my bitches redbone, ass fat, jello, Lightskin, yellow, iced out, hello, I'm the king of New York, Melo, Black hair by the regis and pelloAsk around, niggas know me, I'm in Europe with Ginobli."
+Pop Smoke references basketball player Manu Ginóbili, who played for the San Antonio Spurs, in the songs lyrics rapping: "I like my bitches redbone, ass fat, jello, Lightskin, yellow, iced out, hello, I'm the king of New York, Melo, Black hair by the regis and pello.
+Ask around, niggas know me, I'm a Europe boy, Ginobli."
 A Boogie wit da Hoodie declares himself the king of New York City while saying he would have shared the title with Pop Smoke if he were still alive.

 Findlay opined that it is "surprising they didn't put this one on the original album, as it's easily one of the best songs we've seen from both projects".
 Pandora named "Hello" one of the most "liked" songs of mid-late 2020.
 In an interview with The Source, English actor Damson Idris explained why he loved the song: I was in [Los Angeles], and I went and in a got loud car, I never do that.
 I got a G-Wagon and the song was playing.
 Someone got in my car and played it and my shoulders just couldn't stop.
 Then I saw the video and I just saw the energy that he had when he performed that song.
 And, you know, in dedication to him, I wanted it to be on my top 50 Spotify.
 Bobby Shmurda shared a video of himself listening to "Hello" after serving six years in prison.